mberaha/style_text/README.md

 > protoc --proto_path=src --python_out=src src/parameters.proto

+For furhter instructions on how to install protoc and what are protocol buffers, you can refere to Google's [page](https://developers.google.com/protocol-buffers/docs/pythontutorial)

 2. Update the parameters value contained in the file resources/params.asciipb with your choiche of the parameters

 3. Train the model using the file in scripts/train_yelp.sh